Aug 17, 2026

 Jun 25, 2026

 Production integrations can now detect and handle platform maintenance windows.
-During maintenance, trading can become post-only, cancel-only, or fully disabled, and trading endpoints may return503 Service Unavailable.
+During maintenance, trading can become post-only, cancel-only, or fully disabled, and trading endpoints may return425 Too Early with a trading-mode code.

 - New